Bubblyworld/jspm/examples/fresh-deno/README.md

 Listening on http://localhost:8000/
 ```
 And by navigating to `http://localhost:8000/?cli=jspm`, and checking the logs in
-the browser and server, and this log should be seen both in the browser and the
+the browser and server, and this log should be seen in the browser and the
 server.

 ```